 Top Accessories and Add-Ons for the BBC Micro:Bit Microcontroller

 Pi Supply’s IoT Micro: Bit LoRa node brings lengthy-variety wireless communication to the Micro: Bit and comes filled with RAK811 LoRa radio embedded with the overall LoRaWAN Stack, making it easy to attach your mission to the Things Network.
-The board may be configured to use both the 868MHz or 915MHz frequencies, support LoRaWAN Connections and LoRaP2P Modes, and capabilities an onboard antenna u.FL connector for additional outside antennas.
+The board may be configured to use the 868MHz or 915MHz frequencies, support LoRaWAN Connections and LoRaP2P Modes, and capabilities for an onboard antenna u.FL connector for additional outside antennas.